i Statutory provisions and public enforcers

 ii Trends and outlook

 Most of the NCA's internal enforcement resources are allocated to merger control, with the effect that complex cases under Sections 10 and 11 (Articles 101 and 102 TFEU cases) are usually not subject to an in-depth investigation.
+One key exception is the NCA's focus on the groceries sector.

 On merger control, the NCA has retained its focus on local markets, which likely will generate outright prohibition decisions in cases raising concerns.
 It remains to be seen whether the NCA's approach will be endorsed by the Competition Appeals Tribunal.